 character.
 That doesn't mean they are more

 but by the higher forms of both (e.g. moving

 are two inputs, both of which we must use to

 Alternative interpretation: The charioteer is

+emotion.
 The soul has to keep both on track to

 go where he wants to go.
 If one lets intellect

 rule with no heart, the person is ruthless.
 If

 Many people try to make emotion a form of